History of Nottingham: Economic decline

+Education and regeneration

+University College Nottingham became the University of Nottingham in 1948 when it received its own royal charter.
+Student numbers doubled post-War from 2,000 to 4,000 by 1966, primarily driven by an expansion of pure and applied science provision.
+The trend was augmented by the establishment of the University's Medical School in 1970 and the development of Queen's Medical Centre, the UK's first purpose built teaching hospital, which by 2017 employed 12,000 staff.
+By the late 1980s the University's student body numbered 10,000.
+The 1990s saw the establishment of the University's Jubilee Campus on the site of a former Raleigh factory.

+Meanwhile, Nottingham and District Technical College was established after the War at the former city centre University College campus and took on responsibility for providing part-time and evening courses.
+It merged with the School of Art and Design to become Trent Polytechnic in 1970, and Nottingham Trent University in 1992.

+21st century

+On 13 June 2023, three people are killed in attacks across Nottingham City Centre.

 Robin Hood

 The legend of Robin Hood first arose in the Middle Ages.
 Robin Hood is said to have lived in Sherwood Forest, which extended from the north of Nottingham to the north side of Doncaster, Yorkshire.
 Although Robin Hood is generally associated with Nottingham and Nottinghamshire, some authors (e.g. Phillips & Keatman, 1995) argue that he came from Yorkshire.
 Hood's main adversary was the Sheriff of Nottingham.
 Today the office of Sheriff of Nottingham is a ceremonial position with no real jurisdiction.
 Whilst the accuracy of the legend is questionable, particularly the finer points, it has had a major impact on Nottingham, with Robin Hood imagery a popular choice for local businesses and many modern tourist attractions exploiting the legend.
 The Robin Hood Statue in Nottingham is within walking distance from the Old Market Square.